fncf0x/ART/useless_bootloader/README.md

 ## Todo

-Make a simple shell that list devices and a bonus game feature.
+Make a simple shell that list devices and a bonus game.